Top 7 Herbs for Cleansing the Liver and Kidneys

 Chamomile is also mildly bitter due to its sesquiterpene lactone content which stimulates bile production and helps the liver prime its detoxification pathways.

 Olive leaf also offers benefits to kidney health.
-In one randomized double-blind placebo controlled clinical trial including 60 hypertensive patients, aged 30-60 years old, it was found that olive leaf extract significantly reduced inflammation and improved liver and kidney health.
+One randomized double-blind placebo controlled clinical trial found that olive leaf extract significantly reduced inflammation and improved liver and kidney health in over 60 participants.

 Another study on mice found that olive leaf extract triggered a decrease in weight compared to a control group.
 The extract also influenced beneficial changes in the kidney tissues of pregnant mice and their fetuses.